 Rock and Roll Birthdays

-Deep Purple keyboard player Jon Lord would be 77 if he hadn't died of cancer four years ago, and the idiots at Rock and Roll Hall of Fame blew the chance for a full reunion but finally inducted them in 2016.
+Deep Purple keyboard player Jon Lord would be 79 if he hadn't died of cancer in 2012, and the Rock and Roll Hall of Fame blew the chance for a full reunion but finally inducted them in 2016.